 For environmental awareness or tracking awareness

-Since some people who are deaf or hard of hearing prefer not to speak (or don’t produce intelligible speech), they may ask for speech-language accommodations such as augmentative or alternative communication devices.
-Some accommodations mentioned above such as interpreters, notepads, video relay services, whiteboards, and portable communication devices also help in this respect.3
+Since some people who are deaf or have hearing loss prefer not to speak (or don’t produce intelligible speech), they may ask for speech-language accommodations such as augmentative or alternative communication devices.
+Some accommodations mentioned above, such as interpreters, notepads, video relay services, whiteboards and portable communication devices, also help in this respect.3

 Many of the suggestions are the same for ringing in the ears.
 You could also see if tinnitus maskers and cubicle shields might be effective.